TinHead/rpi-zero-w-generic-docker-sd-card/README.md

 # How to use?

-The default build id going to create a github release with the sd card image if the build is successful.
+The default build is going to create a github release with the sd card image if the build is successful.
-You can downaload the images from the Releases section of this repo.
+You can download the images from the Releases section of this repo.

 If you want to customize the build ...
 I'll add info on that later...